 All sales made in Canada classify into three categories: those that are taxable, those are zero-rated (meaning they are taxable but are taxed at 0%) and those that are exempt from tax.
 It is important to determine where your product catalog falls so that an appropriate tax rate can be applied to your customers' invoices.

 Digital products and services are taxable in Canada.

 You can configure invoice settings to suit any specific tax requirements you might have by navigating to Settings > Configure Chargebee > Invoices, credit notes and quotes.
 See a full list of Canadian invoice requirements .

-This section will walk you through configuring Sale Tax in Chargebee.
+This section walks you through configuring Canadian Sale Tax in Chargebee.